Cotya/magento-composer-installer/README.md

 ### Auto add files to .gitignore

-If you want to have the deployed files automatically added to your .gitignore file, then you can just set the `auto-append-gitignore` key to true:
+If you want to have the deployed files automatically added to your `.gitignore file`, then you can just set the `auto-append-gitignore` key to true:

 ```json
 {